pradeephubgit/appsignal-docs/source/application/integrations/teams.html.md

 ## Adding MS Teams integration to you app

-Adding the integration consists of two steps, one on Google Hangouts Chat and one on AppSignal.
+Adding the integration consists of two steps, one on Microsoft Teams and one on AppSignal.

 ### Incoming webhook
 Either configure a "connector" under the channel options, or if that option is not available, click the apps icon at the bottom right and search for "Incoming Webhook" and click "Add to team".